sta199-fa20-002/website/content/project/index.markdown

 **Data description**                                    | 4 pts
 **Glimpse of data**                                     | 2 pts

+## Peer feedback

+Critically reviewing others' work is a crucial part of the scientific process, and STA 199 is no exception.
+You will be assigned a team to review.
+As part of the review process, you must provide your partner team a copy of your current report by **Wednesday, October 28**.
+After giving the report to your partner team, they will have until **Friday, November 5** to provide a detailed critique about the written report and data analysis.
+This feedback is intended to help you create a high quality final project, as well as give you experience reading and constructively critiquing the work of others.

+During the peer feedback process, you will be provided read-only access to your  partner team's GitHub repo.
+Provide your feedback in the form of GitHub issues to your partner team's GitHub repo.

+Peer feedback will be graded on the extent to which it comprehensively and constructively addresses the components of the partner team's report: the research context and motivation, exploratory data analysis, and any inference, modeling, or conclusions.
+As you work on the draft, the focus should be on the analysis and less on crafting the final report. **Your draft must include a reasonable attempt at each analysis component - exploratory data analysis, inference or modeling, and drawing initial conclusions.**

 ## Written report

 Your written report must be done using R Markdown.
 All team members must contribute to the GitHub repository, with regular meaningful commits.